kamenco/spock/README.md

 The idea for the music block was taken from the book "Java Script for Sound Artists" by William Tutner.

-There were no bug found during the development.
-The codes were tested on https://validator.w3.org/ for html and and css on https://jshint.com/.

-No images were used from other sources, the music is made by the developer.

 This side is used with the help of codeacademy's course Essential JavaScript and the help of the tutors and facilitators, and mentors.
-Thanks to facilitator Laura for sending me useful links for React.
+Thanks to facilitator Laura for sending me useful links for React, thanks to Mr. Medale and Marco for the technical support.